tkherman/Rorschach/README.md

 >
 >   1. What system calls would you need to use?
 >
+>       signal()
+>           - the signal function takes 2 arguments, first is the signal number
+>             and second is a function that would handle the signal
+>
 >   2. How would you know what resources to cleanup?
+>
+>       We will need to free up any dynamically allocated structs such as the
+>       structs we'll use to keep the rules.
+We will also need to free any
+        dynamicaly alocated strings.
 Testing
 -------